shaik1002/biggitlabbomb/doc/user/profile/index.md

 [Making your email non-public](#set-your-public-email) does not prevent it from being used for commit matching, [project imports](../project/import/index.md), and [group migrations](../group/import/index.md).

-## Delete email addresses from your user profile
+## Delete emails from your user profile

 > - Automatic deletion of unverified secondary email addresses [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/151562) in GitLab 17.0.